-Results 1–10 of 46 for "Profile"X related to "APA recognizes leaders in HIV/AIDS" Refine Your Search Refine Your Search TopicWomen & men (3)Children (1)Disability (1)Race (1)Document TypeProfileXYear2011 (4)Author/ContributorDorsey, Tasha (4)Brigandi, Nicole (1)Cascio, Katherine (1)Devonis, David (1)Dewsbury, Donald A. (1) 7 more... [+] Dilouya, Barry (1)Froese, Jared (1)MacKay, Jenna (1)Morris, Edward K. (1)Puglisi, Tom (1)Saltzman, Ann L. (1)Vasquez, Melba J.T.
+Results 1–10 of 46 for "Profile"X related to "APA recognizes leaders in HIV/AIDS" Refine Your Search Refine Your Search TopicWomen & men (5)Race (3)Safety & design (3)Therapy (3)Education (2) 10 more... [+] Children (1)Disability (1)Environment (1)Ethics (1)Health disparities (1)HIV & AIDS (1)Military (1)Obesity (1)Sport & exercise (1)Testing issues (1)Hide detailsDocument TypeProfileXYear2013 (1)2011 (4)Author/ContributorDorsey, Tasha (4)Vande Kemp, Hendrika (2)Amsel, Judith (1)Brigandi, Nicole (1)Carneiro, Filipe Degani (1) 18 more... [+] Cascio, Katherine (1)Czerwinski, Mary (1)Devonis, David (1)Dewsbury, Donald A. (1)Diddams, Margaret (1)Dilouya, Barry (1)Froese, Jared (1)Jaco-Vilela, Ana Maria (1)MacKay, Jenna (1)Messias, Maria Claudia Novaes (1)Morris, Edward K. (1)Puglisi, Tom (1)Rutherford, Alexandra (1)Saltzman, Ann L. (1)Samejima, Fumiko (1)Scott, Ciera V. (1)Valentine, Elizabeth (1)Vasquez, Melba J.T.
 (1)Hide details Results 1–10 of 46 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Federal Regulatory Officer for Protection of Human SubjectsI became the resident expert for questions involving behavioral research.
-It has been rewarding to help behavioral scientists understand regulations that may seem complex and oriented toward biomedical research, and to help biomedical scientists understand how the regulations should be applied in behavioral contexts.Profile 2.Helen L. Coons, PhD, ABPPHelen L. Coons, PhD, ABPP, is the chair for the Leadership Institute for Women in Psychology Executive Committee, the president and clinical director of Women’s Mental Health Associates, Philadelphia, and a Clinical Psychologist and board certified Clinical Health Psychologist who specializes in women’s health and mental health.Profile 3.Mary Casey Jacob, PhDDr.
-Mary Casey Jacob, PhD, a member of the Leadership Institute for Women in Psychology planning committee, is professor of psychiatry and obstetrics and cynecology, and senior associate dean for faculty affairs, at the University of Connecticut School of Medicine.Profile (January 2011)4.Frank Farley, PhDFrank Farley received both his bachelor's and master's from the University of Saskachewan and his PhD in psychology from the University of London in 1966.
-He served as APA President in 1993.Profile 5.Lula A. Beatty, PhDLula A. Beatty, PhD, a member of the Leadership Institute for Women in Psychology planning committee, is director of the Special Populations Office, Office of the Director, at the National Institute on Drug Abuse.Profile (January 2011)6.Karen Fraser Wyche, MSW, PhDKaren Fraser Wyche, MSW, PhD, is a member of the Leadership Institute for Women in Psychology planning committee and is a professor in the Department of Psychiatry and Behavioral Sciences and a co-investigator of the Terrorism and Disaster Center at the University of Oklahoma Health Sciences Center.
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Dr.
+Eduardo Morales, Clinical PsychologistDr.
+Morales uses psychological science and an understanding of the community he serves to design and implement programs that help San Francisco’s LGBT population adopt healthy behaviors.Profile 2.Helen L. Coons, PhD, ABPPHelen L. Coons, PhD, ABPP, is the chair for the Leadership Institute for Women in Psychology Executive Committee, the president and clinical director of Women’s Mental Health Associates, Philadelphia, and a Clinical Psychologist and board certified Clinical Health Psychologist who specializes in women’s health and mental health.Profile 3.Federal Regulatory Officer for Protection of Human SubjectsI became the resident expert for questions involving behavioral research.
+It has been rewarding to help behavioral scientists understand regulations that may seem complex and oriented toward biomedical research, and to help biomedical scientists understand how the regulations should be applied in behavioral contexts.Profile 4.Lula A. Beatty, PhDLula A. Beatty, PhD, a member of the Leadership Institute for Women in Psychology planning committee, is director of the Special Populations Office, Office of the Director, at the National Institute on Drug Abuse.Profile (January 2011)5.Karen Fraser Wyche, MSW, PhDKaren Fraser Wyche, MSW, PhD, is a member of the Leadership Institute for Women in Psychology planning committee and is a professor in the Department of Psychiatry and Behavioral Sciences and a co-investigator of the Terrorism and Disaster Center at the University of Oklahoma Health Sciences Center.
 Profile 6.Margaret Floy Washburn: 1921 APA PresidentMargaret Floy Washburn was the first woman to earn a doctoral degree in American psychology (1894) and the second woman, after Mary Whiton Calkins, to serve as APA President.Profile 7.Mary Casey Jacob, PhDDr.
 Mary Casey Jacob, PhD, a member of the Leadership Institute for Women in Psychology planning committee, is professor of psychiatry and obstetrics and cynecology, and senior associate dean for faculty affairs, at the University of Connecticut School of Medicine.Profile (January 2011)8.Frank Farley, PhDFrank Farley received both his bachelor's and master's from the University of Saskachewan and his PhD in psychology from the University of London in 1966.
 He served as APA President in 1993.Profile 9.Cognitive and I/O Psychologists in the Technology IndustryMargaret Diddams, PhD, is responsible for usability studies and measuring performance of internal applications with the Microsoft Corporation.Profile 10.Ali M. Mattu, MAAli M. Mattu is an APA Council of Representatives member representing the Board of Directors.Profile Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 46 for "Profile"X related to "APA recognizes leaders in HIV/AIDS"